dmaasland/dmaasland.github.io/posts/mcafee.md

 One small footnote here is dat the "*/plaintext*" parameter can be a bit.. iffy.
 Sometimes it works, sometimes it doesn't.
 Maybe different versions need different function offsets?
 Who knows.
 I wasn't too bothered with this.
 Because even though McAfee will give you an encrypted configuration without this parameter, you can simply import that encrypted configuration into your own evaluation version.

 How is the configuration encrypted?
 Well, more on that later.
-That is still embargoed information untill the McAfee PSIRT gets a fix out there :).
+That is still embargoed information until the McAfee PSIRT gets a fix out there :).

 ## Remediation
 Talking about the McAfee PSIRT, they published a security advisory and a fix about this issue [here](https://kc.mcafee.com/corporate/index?page=content&id=SB10299) and assigned